 Amusement Park Injury Statistics

 While there is no comprehensive government database for amusement park injury or fatality statistics, the Consumer Protection Safety Commission (CPSC) estimates that the number of serious injuries caused by amusement park rides is on the rise.
-This phenomenon is largely due to a lack of reliable and up-to-date data about the causes and consequences of amusement park disasters and breakdowns.
+This phenomenon is primarily due to a lack of reliable and up-to-date data about the causes and consequences of amusement park disasters and breakdowns.

 Ultimately, accident data for most amusement parks are a closely-guarded secret.
 In many instances, strict private settlements are requested.
 The amusement park industry is poorly regulated, and there is no uniform system in place for reporting guest injuries.
 Innocent consumers have no way of accessing reliable and consistent data, which creates a real risk for families and their precious children.